 When you need to present your design idea for the interior spaces to a potential customer, there is no more effective method than to offer a snapshot of what the final product will look like.

 Interior design rendering helps you achieve this goal thanks to photorealistic representations of the designed environments.
-That is why I recommend that you download the trial version of a rendering software and start creating renderings of your interior design projects.
+That is why I recommend that you download the trial version of a rendering software, or online 3D rendering, and start creating renderings of your interior design projects.

 But let’s find out more about what an interior design rendering is, how you can create it and what are the best software to use!

 The expression interior design rendering refers to the digital procedure that aims to provide images or animations with a realistic appearance, relating to an interior architecture project not yet realized.

 These images can show customers the end result of the different space design options, allowing them to choose the best solution in terms of aesthetics, functionality, furniture, materials, lighting, and so on.